 Where to stay near Grishneshwar Temple?

 Grishneshwar Temple is situated in a small village called Verul and there aren’t many accommodation options available nearby.
 Devotees usually stay either in Daulatabad or Aurangabad, with the latter offering more choices of accommodation.
 You can expect mostly budget accommodations in Daulatabad.

 Where to Eat in Grishneshwar

 Several devotees partake the free lunch provided at the temple.
 There are not many restaurant options in Verul.
-However, one can find several good standalone restaurants in Aurangabad that are frequented by travellers.
+However, one can find several good standalone restaurants in Aurangabad.

 Grishneshwar Temple Official Website

-- Aundha Nagnath Jyotirlinga Temple: The Aundha Nagnath Temple in the village of Aundha Nagnath in Maharashtra, is the first of the Jyotirlinga temples.
-The temple is located 227 km from Grishneshwar temple.
-It’s believed that, Yudhishtra, the eldest of the Pandava brothers built the Temple during their exile.
+Aundha Nagnath Jyotirlinga Temple: The Aundha Nagnath Temple in the village of Aundha Nagnath in Maharashtra, is the first of the Jyotirlinga temples.
+The temple is 227 km from Grishneshwar temple.
+According to beliefs, Yudhishtra, the eldest of the Pandava brothers built the Temple during their exile.

-- Bhimashankar Jyotirlinga Temple: The Bhimashankar Jyotirlinga Temple is near Pune and is 201 km from Grishneshwar Temple.
-The Linga here is self-manifested and is one of the five Jyotirlingas in Maharashtra.
+Bhimashankar Jyotirlinga Temple: The Bhimashankar Jyotirlinga Temple is near Pune and is 201 km from Grishneshwar Temple.
+The Linga here is one of the five Jyotirlingas in Maharashtra.

-- Vaijnath Jyotirlinga Temple: Vaijnath Jyotirlinga Temple is located in Parli, Beed District, Maharashtra.
+Vaijnath Jyotirlinga Temple: Vaijnath Jyotirlinga Temple is located in Parli, Beed District, Maharashtra.
 The temple is 246 km from the Grishneshwar Temple.
-It is believed that health conditions improve by praying at this temple.
+Moreover, devotees believe that health conditions improve by praying at this temple.